-Paris Saint-Germain recently addressed one of its main priorities from the ongoing summer transfer window when it came to terms with goalkeeper Serio Rico on a new contract deal.
-The club needed a permanent backup to goalkeeper Keylor Navas and after his one-year loan stint with PSG, club officials decided to select Rico for the role.
+Paris Saint-Germain addressed one of its main priorities in the ongoing summer transfer window when it came to terms with goalkeeper Sergio Rico on a new contract deal.
+The club needed a permanent backup for goalkeeper Keylor Navas.
+After his one-year loan stint with the side, Rico was selected by the club for the role.

-After back-to-back loan stints with Fulham and PSG, Rico is certainly pleased to finally secure a stay with a club for the next four years.
+After back-to-back loan moves, Rico is certainly pleased to secure a stay with PSG for the next four years.
 In speaking to PSG TV, Rico talked about the new contract deal and why he decided to stay with the PSG.

 “I’m very happy and very proud to be continuing my career with a club such as Paris Saint-Germain and to be playing alongside so many great players,” Rico said.
 “We have just had an incredible season and I’m delighted to be part of this squad with the chance of reaching new objectives for the club.

 “I never hid how happy I was here and that I wanted to stay.
 I have a great relationship with everyone here at the club, I get along well with my teammates and the supporters have always been behind me.”